btkennedy/btkennedy.github.io/README.md

 Brandon Kennedy btkennedy@my.waketech.edu
 This github accout is for Web, Pgm & Db Foundation.
 This repository is nothing but a read me file, so far.
-To clone this repository, I downloaded the desktop app, signed in and clicked clone repository, then selected btkennedy.github.io
+To clone this repository.
+I downloaded the desktop app, signed in and clicked clone repository, then selected btkennedy.github.io

 # About me
 ## I have a two year old named Heidi